yyc12345/BallanceBlenderHelper/docs/docs/en/rail-adder.md

 Steps of the arc rail, the number of steps indicates the number of segments of the arc rail, the larger the number, the smoother the arc rail looks, relatively, the vertices will be more, the storage space and rendering requirements are also higher, so you need to choose a reasonable value.

+The Flip option for arc rail allows you to flip (in other word, mirror) the generated structure along a specified axis, and the flip options available on all three axes can accommodate the generation of all possible arc rail structures.

 Arc rails also support double-rail mono-rail selection, you can create mono-rail arc rails and double-rail arc rails.
 The capping attribute is also supported.

 ### Spiral Rail